-Depending on what mail app you're using, when you select the orange 'Approve this sign in' button it may bring up its own popup browser window.
+Depending on what email app you're using, when you select the orange 'Approve this sign in' button it may bring up its own popup browser window.
 This can cause your sign in approval to fail, since this new browser window may not share the same cached data as your actual browser app.
-On iOS in particular, it will come down to whether the developer enabled this.
+On iOS in particular, it will come down to whether the developer of the email app enabled this.

 In this case, right click or press and hold the orange 'Approve this sign in' button within the sign in approval email to copy the approval link.
 Switch back to the browser you began signing in on, and then paste the link directly into the URL bar to finish this process.

 3. Authenticate with Enhanced Security